DrCopyPaste/RecNForget/README.md

 For stable and buildable code please refer to the version tagged commits, in between releases there may very well be errors in the code ;)

 # upcoming features in next version (commited, not yet released)
+- Taskbar Icon background turns green when replaying the last audio (stays green also when paused to remind you that the file is still open)
 - Installer now starts with elevated privileges (so it can update the files installed in programs folder)
 - installing WiX toolset locally is no longer required to build the setup project